Ever experienced Sleep Paralysis? Know it's possible symptoms

-Ever felt paralyzed, completely unable to move or speak right after waking from sleep?
+Ever felt paralyzed, completely unable to move or speak right after waking up?
 Well, if you have, that wasn’t any sort of supernatural phenomenon.
 It was a clear symptom of sleep paralysis, a common condition that disables people from making any movement or speaking for several minutes right after waking up from a deep sleep.

 Wondering why would anything like that happen?
 Sleep paralysis occurs when a person wakes up before the rapid eye moment, a stage of sleep when you have dream with most of the muscles in resting mode.
 In simpler words, it happens when a person is awake from sleep but the muscles are still inactive.
 However, it can happen when a person is almost asleep.

 Sleep paralysis can be a harrowing experience for the person experiencing it.
 People who suffer from it describe it as a feeling of being trapped inside one’s body.

 This condition is more common than you might think, 4 out of 10 people suffer from sleep paralysis with varying degrees of effects at some point in their lifetime.